-Visit Dog Friendly Stores And Restaurants
+2. Visit Dog-Friendly Stores And Restaurants

-However, if you have a puppy, be sure to read A Bomb Proof Big Dog Starts With A Socialized Puppy.
-In there I provide some fantastic tips and additional ideas on ways to socialize your puppy.
+However, if you have a puppy, be sure to read A Bomb Proof Big Dog Starts With Puppy Socialization [Today!].
+In there, I provide some fantastic tips and additional ideas on ways to socialize your puppy.

 The following is a short list of our local favorites, but I would love to hear from you.
 Do you have any pet-friendly stores you like to take your big dog to?

 If I go to the toy basket, grab a ball, and head into the living room you can visibly see their eyes light up.

 I try to vary the games I play with them in order to keep them guessing and having fun.
 One day we will play fetch and retrieve and the next we will play catch the ball in the air.

 For example, “sit,” then “down,” then “stand,” and “catch!”
-Or I will stand still and when I get eye contact (instead of clicking) I will toss the ball.
+Or I will stand still and when I get eye contact (instead of clicking) I will toss the ball or toy.
 As I said, I try to mix it up.

 Here are some other fun ideas of activities you can do with your big dog indoors:

-Hide and Seek (I usually will have them “stay” then I go hide and call them to “find momma”)
+Hide and Seek – I usually will have them “stay” then I go hide and call them to “find momma”

-Tug of War (I often use a game of tug as a reward for other behaviors)
+Tug of War – I often use a game of tug as a reward for other behaviors

 Find “name of person” or “name of toy”

-Cut nails Yes, I include this in my list of indoor games because my dogs love getting their nails cut!
-To learn more, read:
+Cut nails – Yes, I include this in my list of indoor games because my dogs love getting their nails cut!

 And, while you wouldn’t think so by watching them, they are burning lots of physical energy as well which results in a more content pup.

 Lastly, nose work allows you to create a stronger bond with your dog as you learn to observe, understand, and rely upon him.
 What an awesome partnership you will be building with your dog!

-Play dates are not just for children.
-My friends jokingly call my home “Stephanie’s Doggie Day Care” because I truly have opened up my home to my friends dogs.
+Playdates are not just for children.
+My friends jokingly call my home “Stephanie’s Doggie Day Care” because I truly have opened up my home to my friends’ dogs.

 Part of being raised to be a bomb-proof big dog includes going to new places, meeting new people, and kindly greeting new dogs.
 These are all accomplished during a doggie play date.

-Don’t allow for one more dog owner to say “I didn’t know,” “It didn’t feel that hot to me,” or “I didn’t think…”
+Don’t allow one more dog owner to say “I didn’t know,” “It didn’t feel that hot to me,” or “I didn’t think…”

 Please click the buttons below and share this important message today!